go-andiamo/aitch/README.md

 Use `html/template` for layout and full-page templates.
 Use Aitch for fragments, dynamic sections, or when you want correctness, composability, and **predictable performance**.

-You can inject Aitch-rendered fragments using `template.HTML(...)` cleanly and safely.

-Aitch includes a NewTemplate() wrapper for `html/template` that lets you bind Aitch nodes to `{{token .}}` markers — rendering them directly to the output stream.
+Aitch includes a NewTemplate() wrapper for `html/template` that lets you bind Aitch nodes to `{{token .}}` markers — rendering them directly to the template output stream.

-This gives you clean integration without resorting to raw `template.HTML(...)` injection — while keeping layout logic in templates and dynamic fragments in code where they belong.
+This gives you clean integration without resorting to raw `template.HTML(...)` injection — while keeping layout logic in templates and real dynamic sections in code where they belong.

 <details>
     <summary><strong>Example</strong></summary>